 Keep in mind that implementing this “callback” or “hook,” is not for the faint of heart.
 It does require some serious technical skills.

 Both FTP and cloud storage to transfer files between disparate systems and locations, companies, and vendors is an acceptable practice.
-There are some advantages and disadvantages between the two, and cloud storage does provide an easier implementation.

 Need to visualize your data from FTP or Cloud Storage applications?